|

 are an adaptation of the equivalent scale for

-younger people (Burns et al,
+younger people (Burns et

-1999a).
-It is a 12-item score dealing with the
+al, 1999a).
+It is a 12-item score dealing

-aggression; self-harm; drug and alcohol use;
+living situation: aggression; self-harm; drug

-cognitive problems; physical illness and disability;
+and alcohol use; cognitive problems; physical

-hallucinations and delusions; depression; other
+illness and disability; hallucinations and delusions;

-symptoms; relationships; activities of daily living;
+activities of daily living;

 residential environment; and daytime activities.

-Its main use is in the provision
+Its main use is in the

-of the global assessment of a patient.
-Its administration
+provision of the global assessment of a

-The HoNOS 65+ is becoming a useful tool in defining
+becoming a useful tool in defining

 the characteristics of populations of older people